Jaqen00/Osteosarcoma/README.md

-# Deep learning models for predicting the survival of patients with chondrosarcoma based on a surveillance, epidemiology, and end results analysis
+# Deep learning models for predicting the survival of patients with osteosarcoma based on a surveillance, epidemiology, and end results analysis

-Data preprocessing is handled by R code: [DataPreprocessing.R](DataPreprocessing.R)
+Data preprocessing is handled by R code: [data_preprocessing.R](data_preprocessing.R)

-Model construction, hyperparameters tuning and evaluation are handled with [pysurvival](https://github.com/square/pysurvival), [scikit-learn](https://github.com/scikit-learn/scikit-learn) and [lifelines](https://github.com/CamDavidsonPilon/lifelines) packages: [ModelDevelopmentWithoutTuningOutput.ipynb](ModelDevelopmentWithoutTuningOutput.ipynb)
+Model construction, hyperparameters tuning and evaluation are handled with [pysurvival](https://github.com/square/pysurvival), [scikit-learn](https://github.com/scikit-learn/scikit-learn) and [lifelines](https://github.com/CamDavidsonPilon/lifelines) packages: [ModelDevelopment.ipynb](ModelDevelopment.ipynb)

 Web application based on [streamlit](https://github.com/streamlit/streamlit) package: [app.py](app.py)

-The original data read in R code is not provided in this repository and needs to be extracted in the [SEER](https://seer.cancer.gov/) database according to inclusion criteria (AYA site recode 2020 Revision = 4.2 Chondrosarcoma)
+The original data read in R code is not provided in this repository and needs to be extracted in the [SEER](https://seer.cancer.gov/) database according to inclusion criteria (AYA site = 4.1 Osteosarcoma)

 The [data](/data/data_surv.csv) after data preprocessing is provided.
 To reproduce this study, first run the following codes to install packages:
 ```